The Ultimate Guide to Email Templates – Everything You Wanted to Know!

 - Increase the font size of body copy compared to the desktop layout

 There are different styles of designs that have been used in web designs since long; we have observed some brands adopting the same in emails.
 These are mainly campaign or event specific email designs, yet they prove that email designers/brands are attempting to make them flourish as email design trends.

 - Color crossover (Gradient backgrounds): One of the most popular web designs, the gradient background, was overshadowed by the introduction of flat / material design in early 2013.
-Like a phoenix, gradient backgrounds are making a huge comeback with designers and brands like Jack Threads and American Eagle Outfitters using gradients of two contrasting colors in their emails.
+Like a phoenix, gradient backgrounds are making a huge comeback with designers and brands like Harry’s and American Eagle Outfitters using gradients of two contrasting colors in their emails.

 - Double Exposure: Superimposing two different images to create an altogether new form of a visual medium was discovered by photographers while accidentally exposing a photographic film with different images.
 Later on, designers started combining different images and layers to recreate artistic and trendy designs for the digital realm.
 While it is being widely used in posters and ad copies, email designers shall soon be using this illusion in email designs too.

 - Typography: The practice of email designers using custom stylized fonts is a thing of the past.
 Yet email designers using big bold text over the hero image (as a part of the email copy) is a twist to the existing trend.
 This email design by apparel retailer Banana Republic is a prime example of the same.